 We use no herbicides.
-Grass and wildflowers grow right up to the tree trunks, and their competition is controlled by mowing.
+Grass and wildflowers grow right up to the tree trunks and are controlled by mowing.
 Compared to trees grown in herbicided strips of bare soil, we may have slightly lower yields, but the grass competition results in a more concentrated, flavorful apple.

 We practice strict orchard sanitation, which interrupts pest and disease life cycles.
 Promptly picking up and removing fallen apples stops pests from overwintering in the soil.
 Mowing fallen leaves into windrows in autumn encourages their quick decomposition, preventing fungal spores from surviving into the next year.

-For insect control, we use Bt (Bacillus thuringiensis, a bacteria that makes a protein toxic only to caterpillars), spinosad (a new product from a soil microbe similar to Bt) and clay sprays.
+For insect control, we use Bt (Bacillus thuringiensis, a kind of bacteria that makes a protein toxic only to caterpillars), spinosad and Grandevo (also from soil microbes) and clay sprays.
 The clay coats the trees and fools the insects.
 We monitor moth pests in the orchard to time our sprays.
 A year with strong pressure from plum curculio may require the use of pyrethrum, which is derived from chrysanthemum flowers.

 We mainly spray against one disease--apple scab.
-For apple scab, we primarily spray sulfur, and time these sprays to cover predicted fungal spore releases in the spring.
-Occasionally wet weather will necessitate something a little stronger to prevent disease; if this occurs we employ lime sulfur.
+For apple scab, we primarily spray sulfur or potassium bicarbonate (similar to baking soda) plus potassium silicate plus vegetable oil, and time these sprays to cover predicted fungal spore releases in the spring.
+Occasionally, soggy weather will necessitate something a little stronger to prevent disease; if this occurs we employ lime sulfur.

-We often conduct on farm experiments, trialing innovative techniques and new environmentally benign sprays.
+We often conduct on-farm experiments, trialing innovative techniques and new environmentally benign sprays.
 In recent years we have experimented with neem oil (a natural fungicide) and herbal teas to encourage tree health.
-We are also trialing the use of potassium bicarbonate (a compound similar to baking soda used in European organic orchards) to control apple scab and thin apple fruitlets.

 As you can see, we are using an integrated system that takes considerable hand labor and produces slightly lower yields than a conventional orchard.
 However, our apples and cider are highly flavored, and we are working with growing methods that we feel are safer for the consumer, the grower, the water, the air, and the wild plants and animals--including the many species of beneficial insects.